-Bengal govt denies permission for BJP's rath yatra but may allow public meetings
+Bengal govt denies permission for BJP's rath yatra, but may allow public meetings

 New Delhi, Dec 16: The West Bengal government on Saturday has told the BJP that it will not grant permission for its proposed 'Ganatantra Bachao' Rath Yatra in the state but would allow public meetings only if fresh applications are made.